Why You Should Use Glycolic Acid On Your Legs

 In some instances, strawberry legs can be caused by a buildup of keratin (keratosis pilaris) forming around the hair follicle and creating the appearance of dark bumps.

-Regardless of the specific cause of strawberry legs, one thing all of the causes have in common is this: there is a build-up of something around your hair follicles and in your pores that is causing a darkening and thickening of the skin in those areas.
+Regardless of the specific cause of strawberry legs, one thing all the causes have in common is that there is a build-up of something around your hair follicles and in your pores that causes a darkening and thickening of the skin in those areas.

 If you are someone who gets strawberry legs, we have good news for you: it can be solved with glycolic acid.